-The final Column in Table 4 controls for state i and state j fixed effects.
-This reinforces the idea that distance and political homophily robustly correlate to the strength of influence states tax setting has on others (the tax haven dummy cannot be separately identified in this specification).
+Column 6 controls for state i and state j fixed effects.
+This reinforces the idea that distance and political homophily correlate to the strength of influence states tax setting has on others (the tax haven dummy cannot be separately identified in this specification).
 Labor mobility between states does not robustly predict the existence of economic ties.